-For sand system-based analyses of obliquely oriented water (Fig. 3A, B), the control and hydrostimulated chambers were divided into four zones (I, II, III and IV) from left to right (2.5 cm width for each zone).
-For vertically oriented water (Fig. 3E, F), the control and hydrostimulated chambers were divided into four zones (I, II, III and IV) from top to bottom (2 cm height for each zone).
-Each zone was collected carefully with a spoon, and their weights were determined (fresh weight).
-The dry weights of the sand were also determined after a 48 h incubation at 65°C. The water content was calculated using the following formula:
+For sand system-based analyses of obliquely oriented water (Fig. 3A, B), the control and hydrostimulated chambers were divided into four zones (I-IV) from left to right (2.5 cm width for each zone).
+For vertically oriented water (Fig. 3E, F), the control and hydrostimulated chambers were divided into four zones (I-IV) from top to bottom (2 cm height for each zone).
+Each zone was collected carefully with a spoon, and its weight determined (fresh weight).
+The dry weights of the sand were also determined after a 48 h incubation at 65 °C. The water content was calculated using the following formula: